 If your vehicle is a lemon, you should:

 - Get a repair report for every repair visit.

 - Keep all purchase contracts, warranties and repair orders.

 - Talk to an attorney.
 A court may need to decide whether your car is a lemon and what settlement you deserve.

 If you think your vehicle is a "lemon," you should contact an experienced lemon law attorney immediately.
 Our attorneys at Doar, Drill & Skow have extensive experience with consumer claims under Wisconsin Lemon Law.
-For a FREE consultation with one of our lemon law attorneys at Doar, Drill & Skow call 877-362-7529 toll free or contact us online.
+For a consultation with one of our lemon law attorneys at Doar, Drill & Skow call 877-362-7529 toll free or contact us online.
 Located in New Richmond, we serve clients throughout western Wisconsin.